 - What has to happen to trigger me into a trade?

 False breakouts are important to the price action trader.
 Occasionally, you will be monitoring a corrective wave.
 Let’s say the trend is down and we are in a corrective upwave.
-The wiggles start to indicate it is topping out.
+The wiggles start to indicate the upward correction is topping out.
 We have gotten a larger wiggle to the downside, and smaller wiggles to the upside and the price is starting to drop again.
 Our strategy tells us to get short with a stop loss above the correction high.

 The price spikes up, stopping us out, but then quickly starts falling again.
 Short it again!